kalaitzi-gif/DSCI510FinalProject/README.md

 - Urban population (% of total population) → (SP.URB.TOTL.IN.ZS)

-The exact processes utilized for cleaning the data necessary for this project are detailed in the section headers of each file
+The exact processes utilized for collection the data necessary for this project are detailed in the section headers of each file

 **Data Cleaning Procedure**